SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ```
 Note that we could use a style described in a string as shown in the Style chapter (Chapter *@style@*).

-Finally, in the corresponding application class, we declare that the Morphic back-end should use our configuration
+Finally, in the corresponding application class, we declare that the Morphic backend should use our configuration
 using the message `useBackend:with:`.

 ```language=Smalltalk